 Guest Lecturer, Massachusetts Institute of Technology (MIT) – Social Media Issues & Crisis in the Summer Short Courses Program (2012-2013)

 Public Relations Society of America (PRSA) Silver Anvil Awards Judge (2003 – 2014)

 Who I’ve worked for

-Sprinklr – building a number of multi-million dollar product lines including Analytics, Social Display, Competitive benchmarking, API, and Integrations.
-Moved on to work on streaming HR processes and infrastructure to address the needs to scale the organization and build the company’s first diversity program.
+Sprinklr – built a number of multi-million dollar product lines including Analytics, Social Display, Competitive benchmarking, API, and Integrations.
+Moved on to work on streamlining HR processes and infrastructure to address the needs to scale the organization and build the company’s first diversity program.

 DuPont – hired to build a $1MM program to develop the social media issues and crisis methodology for a risk-adverse company operating in a highly regulated industry.
-After we rolled out the crisis process and software infrastructure, I led the cross functional corporate social media team to engage fans across our corporate message platform, promote Executive visibility and financial information.
+After we rolled out the crisis process and software infrastructure for 12 multi-billion dollar business units, I led the cross-functional corporate social media team to engage fans across our corporate message platform, promote executive visibility and financial information.
 I oversaw our SMMS with 200 community managers around the world.

 Hill & Knowlton – worked in the Technology Group of one of the largest PR companies on the planet creating media and messaging strategy for clients in the hardware, mobile & wireless, security and Internet space.

 I have led remote teams my entire career.
 I pride myself on being a great team leader that sets high expectations but also provides clarity of vision and goals.
 I also believe in developing people and seeing their potential.
 I look for the unique talent in people and believe more in developing them to grow than simply hiring someone else who has “done it before.”